DeluxeOwl/chronicle/README.md

 | `person/aged_one_year` `{}` | Irrelevant event for this projection.
 State is unchanged. | `{ "john_count": 2 }` |
 | `person/was_born` `{"name": "Peter Jones"}` | Name does not start with "John".
 State is unchanged. | `{ "john_count": 2 }` |

-The final result is a projection—a simple read model that is incredibly fast to query.
-It could be stored in a key-value store like Redis, or a simple database table:
+The final result is a projection - a simple read model that's fast to query.
+It could be stored in a key-value store like Redis, or a simple db table:

 **Table: `name_counts`**